cameronwp/hurtlingthrough.space/src/pages/posts/20220504-autobiography/index.md

 one of my interdisciplinary science classes).
 Of course, this application also got rejected.
 This would not be the last rejection letter I'd get from MIT.

-This feels like a low point.
+This felt like a low point.
 My big plans for a delayed start as an astronomy grad student completely collapsed.
 I had no idea what to do next.
 I was starting to love teaching but I still couldn't quite imagine being a teacher for the rest of my life.
 I wanted new problems to solve and new skills to learn.
 I started thinking about starting fresh in another career, like maybe the military.
 But underneath all that frustration and disappointment was a sense of freedom too.
 I could be whatever I wanted to be.
 I had no real responsibilities outside work.